huyen-nguyen/geranium/README.md

 - Make sure the server is running before accessing the client.

 - The client will attempt to interact with the backend hosted by Flask on its default port.

+## Contributing

+Contributions are welcome!
+If you'd like to contribute, please open an issue or submit a pull request.